Zachary Adam CV, updated 04/06/2021 (PDF version: ZAdam_CV_04062021)

 2015 “Coupled thermodynamic feedback and organic synthesis in natural nuclear reactors”, Earth-Life Sciences Institute, Tokyo Institute of Technology, Japan, May.

-2015 “Natural nuclear reactors as a case study for coupled thermodynamic feedback and organic synthesis in geological systems”, Harvard Origins of Life Initiative Chalk Talk.
+2015 “Natural nuclear reactors as a case study for coupled thermodynamic feedback and organic synthesis in geological systems”, Harvard Origins of Life Initiative, April.

-2014 “Microfossils from the Greyson Formation, Lower Belt Supergroup: Support for Early Mesoproterozoic Biozonation”, GSA Rocky Mountain and Cordilleran Joint Meeting.
+2014 “Microfossils from the Greyson Formation, Lower Belt Supergroup: Support for Early Mesoproterozoic Biozonation”, GSA Rocky Mountain/Cordilleran Joint Meeting, Montana.

 2014 “Astrobiology and the search for complex life”, Georgia Tech Planetary Seminar Series, Atlanta, GA, February.